 Apple has launched the latest iPhone 13 lineup with advanced WiFi capabilities allowing their devices to cross-connect with each other to better for tracking for their peripherals such as AirTags etc. When it comes to WiFi connection, iPhone 13, 13 Pro, or Pro Max models comes with the latest WiFi 6 802.11ax band, which is designed to improve speed, increase efficiency and reduce congestion in heavy bandwidth usage scenarios.
-But since the launch of the iPhone 13 lineup, many users are facing several connection problems, such as the WiFi doesn’t connect, the bandwidth is less, or connect but doesn’t allow internet usage.
+But since the launch of the iPhone 13 lineup, many users are facing several connection problems, such as the WiFi doesn’t connect, the bandwidth is less, or connecting but doesn’t allow internet usage.
 Today we will discuss all these problems along with their possible solutions.

 iPhone devices have the best connectivity stack when it comes to LTE, Bluetooth, and WiFi services.
 However, sometimes, due to network glitches or software glitches, you might face certain WiFi problems, including frequent WiFi disconnection, WiFi option greyed out, WiFi not connecting, etc. These issues are mere small problems that can be fixed by following the troubleshooting guide below.